 Easy navigation options are also provided in it.
 You can even configure view options like icon size, increase or decrease font size, etc.

 You can style a text as blocked text, centered text, heading, transcriber note, list level, etc. It provides options to customize line spacing, skip number lines, etc. You can use the pre-assigned hotkeys that it offers to quickly change text style.

 A dedicated Emphasis option to add a typographical emphasis (bold, italic, underline, script, transcriber note symbol, etc.) to your text is also available in it.

 You can also set up various configurations including page properties, braille standard, page number settings, and embosser settings.

 Some additional useful tools that you can find in it include Spellcheck, Correct Braille Translation, Six Key Mode, Table Editor, Convert Text to Table, etc.

-That’s it!
-Hope this article helps learn how to translate text to braille in Windows 10 with the help of a free software called BrailleBlaster.
+I hope this article helps you learn how to translate text to braille in Windows with the help of a free software called BrailleBlaster.